hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 39. Path Safety (Parent Escape): Paths containing `..` or symlinks resolving outside WORKSPACE are rejected
 40. Deprecated override: Using `command_override` is rejected by the schema/validator; authors must use `command` for manual invocations
 41. Secrets missing: Declared `secrets: ["X"]` with `X` absent causes exit code 2 and `error.context.missing_secrets: ["X"]`
-42. Secrets masking: When a secret value appears in logs/state, it is masked as `***`
+42. Secrets masking: When a secret value appears in logs/state, it is masked as `***` where feasible (exact-value replacement based on known secret values)
 43. Loop state indexing: Results for `for_each` are stored as `steps.<LoopName>[i].<StepName>`
 44. Provider params substitution: Values in `provider_params` support variable substitution
 45. STDOUT capture threshold: When stdout exceeds 8 KiB, `state.output` is truncated and the full stream is written to `logs/<StepName>.stdout`